gustafla/lib3dapp/readme.md

     - Windows PC (OpenGL 2.1)
     - Raspberry Pi (ES 2.0)
     - Computers with OpenGL ES 2.0 support trough X
-Building is done with make.
+Building is done with make, for now.